 4. Sell the Vision of the Future: In the first meeting you want your prospect to leave excited-excited about the possibilities and excited about working with you.

-To build this excitement, paint a picture for the buyer of what it's going to be like when you finish the project.
+To build this excitement, paint a picture of the new reality you will help the buyer achieve.
 Share case studies and stories.
 These can be very powerful, as your prospect can relate to the client in the story and "walk in their shoes."
 When you do this, they see the possibilities in a new light and see you as the knight in shining armor to guide them.

 5. Deliver on Your Promise: Whatever the context the meeting was set up under, be sure to deliver on that promise.
-Often service providers get their foot in the door by sharing something of value in the first conversation such as best practices, industry research they've conducted, or what competitors are doing to overcome a specific challenge.
+Often sellers get their foot in the door by sharing something of value in the first conversation such as best practices, industry research, or what competitors are doing to overcome a specific challenge.
 If you set the meeting in this context, be sure to deliver on your promise.
 Nothing kills trust, credibility, and a sale quicker than the bait and switch.